 The Cons of Investing in Commercial Real Estate

-Like any investment, investing in commercial real estate carries a number of risks and challenges that potential commercial real estate investors should consider before committing capital to a deal.
-A few of these risks are:
+Like any investment, commercial real estate carries a number of risks and challenges that potential investors should consider before committing capital to a deal.
+They include:

 - Cost: Generally, commercial properties are more expensive than residential ones, meaning that they require a larger upfront investment.
 This may place them out of reach for some investors, but this is mitigated by the fact that there are a number of options that allow investors to pool their money to purchase a commercial asset.

 - Management Intensity: Due to their size and complexity, commercial properties require more management oversight than residential ones.
 In a large commercial property, there may be dozens of tenants, meaning traditional management issues like rent collection and maintenance can require full-time support and oversight.

 - Credit Risk: Each commercial property carries credit risk, which is the risk that a tenant can’t—or won’t—pay their contractually obligated rent.
 To mitigate this, it is critical to perform a significant amount of due diligence on the financial condition of each existing and potential tenant.

 - Market Risk: Real estate markets are dynamic and ever-changing in response to broader macroeconomic conditions.
 During a tenant’s lease period, commercial properties are somewhat protected from these changes.
 But when an individual lease comes up for renewal, market risk means that there is a possibility that the tenant may decide not to renew the lease, or that the prevailing market lease rate at that time is lower than what the tenant was paying during the original lease term.
 For these reasons, it is important to understand the specifics of each market prior to making an investment.